uksrc-developers/science-testcases-srcnetv01/SWF-008-T2/README.md

 This test loads simulated visibilities stored as uvfits files containing a mock EoR signal and foregrounds and estimates the EoR power spectrum from these visibilities using hydra-pspec.
 The test notebook walks through all of the steps required to run a hydra-pspec analysis and produces plots of the cylindrically and spherically averaged power spectrum of the EoR.

-For more details, please see this [confluence page](https://confluence.skatelescope.org/x/o2FoEw).
+For more details, please see the [SWF-008-T2 confluence page](https://confluence.skatelescope.org/x/o2FoEw).

 ## Dependencies